-The physical environment is very different from most units, including non-glare wood-look flooring, modern furnishings, handrails, indirect lighting, and a warm, non-institutional color palette.
+The physical environment is very different from most Acute Care for the Elderly Units outside of Fort Bend County, including non-glare wood-look flooring, modern furnishings, handrails, indirect lighting, and a warm, non-institutional color palette.
 With an open floor plan, the patients’ families can interact with the patient during their physical therapy sessions, which are held in the open common area.
 A lower nurse’s station allows for better communication and interaction between the clinical caregivers and the patients and their families.
 The communal dining room also enhances the patients’ experience as they are able to eat with their families and other patients three times a day.

-Patients in this unit will benefit from the specific protocols that enhance the recovery process for the elderly.
+Fort Bend County patients in this ACE unit will benefit from the specific protocols that enhance the recovery process for the elderly.
 Ambulation is a key component in this process.
 More specifically, patients experience multiple physical therapy sessions a day, including a group session in the common area.
 Meals are served in the communal dining area three times a day, allowing for patients to get out of bed and interact with others.

 - Why is ambulation important to recovery?